-- What ideas, materials, features, processes, people, products, or components can I combine? - What would happen if you combined this product with another, to create something new? - What if you combine purposes or objectives?
+What ideas, materials, features, processes, people, products, or components can I combine?

-How could you combine talent and resources to create a new approach to this product?
+- What would happen if you combined this product with another, to create something new? - What if you combine purposes or objectives? - What could you combine to maximize the uses of this product? - How could you combine talent and resources to create a new approach to this product?